The Guitar Classroom

 Stairway to Heaven will be the final for the rock portion of the class.
 Each lesson will tackle one section of the song as it correlates with the objectives of that lesson as well as the technical abilities of the student at that point in their skill development.
 For instance, we cannot begin learning the intro of Stairway yet since students have not learned bar chords, nor do they have sufficient finger style skill yet.
 At this point in the curriculum, students have learned the sus2, sus4, and in this lesson, add9 chords, and they should be adequately proficient in their strumming technique.
 Therefore, they are prepared to begin learning rehearsal letter E of Stairway, the section just before the guitar solo.

-Admittedly, this is a rhythmically-demanding section.
+Admittedly, Letter E is a rhythmically-demanding section.
 There are time signature changes in every measure and there are a couple of spots that will be particularly challenging.
-It will take awhile for most students to get this section down, but we have time.
+It will take awhile for most students to get this section down.
 I've intentionally left out rock and ensemble material in the next lesson so that time could be spent on this section of Stairway to Heaven.

 To the guitar teacher, I've found that by breaking this section down into smaller segments, isolating those trouble spots, and going over these sections daily will be most effective in getting students proficient as quickly as possible.
 Also, to assist you in helping prepare your students, I've provided three recordings of this section.
 The first is with acoustic guitar and click track only, and is at a slightly slower tempo than the actual recording.
 The second is the same version as the first, but with the recording added, just so they can begin hearing and playing this song in the context of the band.
 The third is the actual recording of this section of the song at normal tempo.